Rose gold jewelry has seen a significant comeback the last few years, and there’s a good reason for it.

 The warm blush color complements all skin tones and makes for a modern accent on men’s pieces as well.
 This unique color adds a touch of sophistication to traditional watches.
 And don’t be afraid to mix and match!
 Rose gold paired with either white or yellow gold jewelry creates beautiful mixed-metal ensembles.

 If nickel sensitivity is a concern for you, rose gold may be a great alternative.
 However, some rose gold alloys do contain a small amount of nickel as well.
 At Brinker’s, our specialists are happy to remove the guesswork and recommend the best alloys for your needs.

-This dreamy metal isn’t as widely available as yellow or white gold, making authentic rose gold pieces rather uncommon and fantastic for conversation starters.
-If you’re looking for the perfect gift (including engagement rings) for someone special in your life, this rosy metal gives every piece it lives on a touch of romance.
+If you’re looking for the perfect, unique gift for someone special in your life, this rosy metal gives every piece it lives on a touch of romance.